Olusegun Mimiko: Commissioner for Health

 In 1999, Mimiko was prevailed upon by Adebayo Adefarati to shelve his gubernatorial ambition for Adefarati's governorship race.
 Mimiko later stated that he supported Adefarati on the condition that Adefarati would run for one term.
-Mimiko was appointed Commissioner for Health in the State, making it the second time he would hold the office.
+Mimiko was appointed commissioner for health in the state, making it the second time he would hold the office.
 Within the first 100 days of Adefarati's administration, the Ministry of Health, headed by Mimiko, completed and equipped the Millennium Eye Centre, Akure.
 The Festivals of Surgery, which provided free surgical operations were carried out to restore the sight of blind and partially blind patients and to relief those with hernias.
 Mimiko facilitated the delivery of health services to the innermost parts of Ondo State, providing thousands of rural dwellers with their real first contact with the government.

 By 2002, Mimiko, dissatisfied with the Adefarati government which had become embroiled in the ‘Plot 90 Gate’ scandal resigned his appointment as State Commissioner for Health.
 On 7 November 2002 Mimiko formally announced his intention to contest the governorship election on the platform of the Alliance for Democracy (AD).
 He gave a speech on 19 November 2002, at a Press Conference in Akure, expressing his conviction that for Ondo State, there were “brighter days ahead”, a catchphrase which coined from the name of his group, Brighter Days Network.

 Following issues relating to the AD primary elections which he perceived as undemocratic, Mimiko left the party and pulled out his political structure.

 By 2003, Agagu, the Ondo State gubernatorial candidate of the PDP, having failed to win the governorship election in 1999, needed to forge political alliances with influencers in the State.
 Mimiko was perceived as crucial to the realisation of Agagu's ambition and an accord was struck with him, which political analysts believe was key to Agagu dislodging Adefarati in the 2003 elections.
-In April 2003, the erstwhile unpopular PDP won, and Olusegun Agagu became the Governor of Ondo State.
+In April 2003, the erstwhile unpopular PDP won, and Olusegun Agagu became the governor of Ondo State.

 Secretary to the Ondo State Government

-Mimiko was appointed as the Secretary to the Ondo State Government (SSG) in 2003.
+Mimiko was appointed the secretary to the Ondo State Government (SSG) in 2003.
 He held this position until July 2005, when he was appointed by Olusegun Obasanjo as the Federal Minister of Lands, Housing and Urban Development.

-Mimiko as SSG represented Agagu for official duties more often than the Deputy Governor, Otunba Omolade Oluwateru, did.
+Mimiko as SSG represented Agagu for official duties more often than the deputy governor, Otunba Omolade Oluwateru, did.
 Mimiko was a key player in the formation of the administration's Road Map to Progress, which situated the administration's intended achievements within a specified period of time.
 The State's initiative to rescue the education sector was Mimiko's brain child.
 Mimiko stated later that Governor Agagu's decision to run for a second term came as a surprise to him as he had put aside his gubernatorial ambition to support Agagu on the condition that Agagu would serve a term of office and support Mimiko to take over in 2007.